CPF’s youth activities are truly the heart of our programming.

-Our 33rd annual Concours et festival d'art oratoire will be held on Saturday, May 6, 2017, at York University's Glendon Campus in Toronto.The Concours et festival d'art oratoire is an annual French public-speaking event for students from grades 4 through 12 studying French as a Second Language in Ontario schools.
+Our 35th annual Concours et festival d'art oratoire will be held on Saturday, May 4, 2019, at York University's Glendon Campus in Toronto.The Concours et festival d'art oratoire is an annual French public-speaking event for students from grades 4 through 12 studying French as a Second Language in Ontario schools.
 It is organized by the Ontario Modern Language Teachers' Association and Canadian Parents for French (Ontario).
 There are four categories - Core, Extended, Immersion and Francophone.
 Students in grades 4 through 8 participate in the non-competitive festival event in the morning and students in grades 9 through 12 participate in the competitive concours format in the afternoon for cash prizes.
-Winners from the grade 11-12 categories move on to represent Ontario at the CPF National competition held on June 3, 2017 in Ottawa.
-This year we are pleased to introduce a new category to Le Concours et festival d’art oratoire.
-Click on the green text to learn more about the new Impromptu Category.
-Please be advised that a student cannot compete in both the traditional Concours and the Impromptu Category.
+Winners from the grade 11-12 categories move on to represent Ontario at the CPF National competition held in Ottawa.
+Click on the green text to learn more about the Impromptu Division.
+Please be advised that a student cannot compete in both the Traditional and the Impromptu Divisions.

 History of ConcoursThis event began in 1975 in the Ottawa-Carleton area and expanded to a provincial event when the Ontario Modern Language Teachers' Association (OMLTA) and Canadian Parents for French (CPF) joined forces in 1985 as co-sponsors.
 The Concours et Festival d'art oratoire is an opportunity to integrate public speaking into regular classroom activity and to involve community members outside the classroom for judging and administration of classroom and school level events.
 With the current emphasis on voluntarism in education, Concours et Festival d'art oratoire presents new opportunities for teachers, administrators and secondary students to become involved.

-STEP 2: School Board List of Finalists(Online submissions must be received by Monday, April 3rd, 2017)
+STEP 2: SCHOOL BOARD LIST OF FINALISTSDeadline: Online submissions must be received by April 2, 2019

 Additional InformationClick on the green titles below to access the following information: